stefanoborini/book-modelviewcontroller/02-mvc-variations/04-variations-on-the-notification-strategy/03-passive-model.md

 This model is backed by a database, which stores the actual state.
 It is unable to deliver notification in case of database content changes, and is therefore a Passive Model.
-In the trivial case of Web MVC here presented, the need for notification does not emerge because the refreshing of the View is triggered by an explicit browser request.
+In the trivial case of Web backend MVC here presented, the need for notification does not emerge because the refreshing of the View is triggered by an explicit browser request.
 The Controller handles this request, retrieves the Model, performs any required action, and renders the View with the